 Sometimes referred to as sustainable tourism, ecotourism borrows heavily from the principles of minimizing social, physical, psychological, and behavioral impacts.

 In other words, ecotourism entails responsible travel to natural areas, conserving the environment, and sustaining the well-being of the local people through education and interpretation of local social, environmental, and political matters.

 We are excited to offer another outdoor avenue for the exploration and appreciation of local ecology.
 This new trail will enhance ecotourism and serve to educate visitors about the necessity of protecting the environment.

 ~ Mary Henderson

-According to how it has been embraced in modern times, ecotourism takes place when travelers, visitors, and the locals are socially responsible and emotionally care for the environment, nature, and cultures of the locations visited.
+According to how it has been embraced in modern times, ecotourism occurs when travelers, visitors, and locals are socially responsible and emotionally care for the environment, nature, and cultures of the locations visited.

-It usually aims to prevent aspects such as littering, interfering with the natural life of the flora and fauna, damaging the locations visited, and the worsening of the local people’s lives.
+It usually aims to prevent aspects such as littering, interfering with the natural life of the flora and fauna, damaging the locations visited, and worsening the local people’s lives.